p-chan5/EasyPulse/README.md

 ### NATIVE PLUGIN WINDOW 🔬️

-You can show or hide the native Linux Studio Plugins (LSP) interface to see the applied settings in more detail.
-Go to Preferences > General > Experimental Features and enable Native Plugin Window.
+You can show or hide the native Linux Studio Plugins and Calf Studio Gear interface to see the applied settings in more detail.
+Go to `Preferences` > `Experimental Features` and enable `Native window of effects`

 ### ON OR OFF 🤔